 - The Protein Journal; Molecular Biology Reports; Journal of Nanostructure in Chemistry (Springer)

 - Current Nanoscience (Bentham)

-- Physics and Materials Chemistry (Science and Education Publishing)
+- Physics and Materials Chemistry; World Journal of Chemical Education (Science and Education Publishing)

 - “Survey on Complex Systems” belonging to the “Advanced Physical Chemistry” course for the master’s degree in Chemical Sciences (since AY 2010/2011)

 - Lecture titled “Complexity: new challenges for science”: PhD course in Chemistry (June 2012)